Skip to content

 }),

-]);Within your page component, import the fetch client's GET method, utilizing it for both loading export and component data access:
+In your page component, import the fetch client's GET method and use it both for the loader export and for accessing the data in your component:

 export default function Page() {